bhamshu/ToDoApp/README.md

 * Fork the repository.
 There is a fork button in top right
 * Clone the forked repo.
 Example: `git clone https://github.com/shivtej1505/ToDoApp`.
 This will copy the codebase to your local filesystem
 * Using command line navigate to Day2 folder.
-* Install all the required node modules using below command: `npm run install`
+* Install all the required node modules using below command: `npm install`
 * After the setup is done, to view the application run the below command: `npm run start`